Wu Renhua: Early life

-Role in the Protests
+Role in the Tiananmen protests

-In the spring of 1989, Wu Renhua actively participated in the Tiananmen Movement from the beginning to the end.
+In the spring of 1989, Wu actively participated in the Tiananmen Movement from the beginning to the end; an arrangement that protesters had struck with incoming troops enabled him to leave Tiananmen Square peacefully.
 He was one of the organizers of the first protest, and was in charge of the hunger strike petition in Xinhua Gate during the hunger strike period on May 13, 1989.
 After separating from the main hunger strike camp, according to Wu, he and other teachers and students from Chinese University of Political Science and Law stayed at Xinhua Gate for a few days; they entirely blocked the main entrance to Zhongnanhai.
 He later on received the message that Zhao Ziyang had already been deposed and martial law was imminent in Beijing.
 Then he immediately dispatched a trusted student leader to the Square with this information.
 In Wu's book The Bloody Clearing of Tiananmen Square, he claimed that he was also among the last few thousand protesters who left Tiananmen Square in the early morning of June 4 and experienced the entire force cleanup implemented by People's Liberation Army.

 Exile

-Right after the events of June 1989, the Chinese government soon created a black list to prohibit political dissidents from entering mainland China.
-The black list consists of 49 dissidents in total; Wu Renhua was on the list.
+Right after the events of June 1989, the Chinese government soon created a blacklist to prohibit political dissidents from entering mainland China.
+The blacklist consists of 49 dissidents in total; Wu was on the list.
 In March 1990, Wu swam 4 hours from Zhuhai to Macau, then arrived Hong Kong via the Operation Yellowbird.
 After Wu arrived in Hong Kong in 1990, he received support from two journalists, Ching Cheong and Liu Ruishao, in Hong Kong, and started to collect documents for his research on June Fourth.
 In the same year of July, Wu escaped to the United States through the Operation Yellowbird again.

 Life after Tiananmen

-Wu Renhua participates in democratic movements outside of China.
+Wu participates in democratic movements outside of China.
 He was a committee member of the Chinese Alliance for Democracy, and he used to work for the Federation for a Democratic China, and the journal China Spring.
 Wu was also the chief editor of the Press Freedom Herald (新闻自由导报) for 15 years, from 1990 to 2005.